Localizing texts for eCommerce is a translator’s task

 - as well as the cultures

 An American-raised translator who has lived ten years in Madrid, for example, might be the right candidate if you’re looking to expand to Spain.
 Someone like this would understand the nuances of both languages and cultures sufficiently to identify equivalent idioms that don’t translate word-for-word.

-Digging even deeper, you need to take into consideration the images and marketing strategies you use on our website.
+Digging even deeper, you need to consider the images and marketing strategies you use on our website.

 Still, the images and tactics you use also affect how your website is culturally appropriate.

 For instance, incorporating individualism as a theme in your slogan might be a hit in Western cultures but could be off-putting in more collectivist, Eastern cultures.